- Home

 Are there any exceptions to the proclamation?

-The proclamation provides an exception to the restriction on entry and $100,000 fee for “any individual alien, all aliens working for a company, or all aliens working in an industry, if the Secretary of Homeland Security determines, in the Secretary’s discretion, that the hiring of such aliens to be employed as H-1B specialty occupation workers is in the national interest and does not pose a threat to the security or welfare of the United States.”
+The proclamation provides an exception to the restriction on entry and the $100,000 fee for “any individual alien, all aliens working for a company, or all aliens working in an industry, if the Secretary of Homeland Security determines, in the Secretary’s discretion, that the hiring of such aliens to be employed as H-1B specialty occupation workers is in the national interest and does not pose a threat to the security or welfare of the U.S.”

 What does the proclamation say about prevailing wages?